durran/injectable/README.md

 Say we have a `UserService` that has some basic logic for performing operations related to a `User` and a `FacebookService`.
 We can tell the `UserService` what its dependencies are via `Injectable`.
-Note that as of `0.0.2` all objects that can be injecteed into others must include the `Injectable` module.
+Note that as of `0.0.2` all objects that can be injected into others must include the `Injectable` module.

 ```ruby
 class User